University of Ibadan: Rankings and reputation

 The university consistently ranks as one of the best in Nigeria.
 In September 2016, it became the first Nigerian university to make the top 1,000 in Times Higher Education rankings.
 Prior to that, it had always made the top 10 African Universities in Webometrics Rankings.
 UI is currently ranked No. 1 in Nigeria and 1,177 in the world according to Webometrics.
 The US News and World Report rank the University as the 350th in Best Global Universities.

+In the Times Higher Education World University Rankings 2026, the University of Ibadan was placed in the 801–1000 band globally.
+It also ranked in the 301–400 band for Law and Medical and Health, and in the 501–600 band for Social Sciences.

 Administration

 The current principal members of the university administration are: